ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-correct-cancel-sales-invoice.md

 You can correct or cancel an unpaid posted sales invoice, provided that it has not been fully shipped.
 This is useful if you make a mistake or if the customer requests a change before the shipment is complete.
 In all other scenarios, we recommend that you create a corrective sales credit memo directly.
 For more information, see [To create a sales credit memo from a posted sales invoice](sales-how-process-sales-returns-cancellations.md#to-create-a-sales-credit-memo-from-a-posted-sales-invoice).

-> [!NOTE]
+> [!POZNÁMKA]
-> After a posted sales invoice has been partially or fully paid, you cannot correct or cancel it from the posted sales invoice itself.
+> Poté, co byla účtovaná prodejní faktura částečně nebo plně zaplacena, ji nemůžete opravit ani zrušit ze samotné účtované prodejní faktury.
 Místo toho musíte ručně vytvořit dobropis prodeje, který zruší prodej a odškodní zákazníka, případně je to možné udělat objednávkou prodejní vratky.
-For more information, see [Process Sales Returns or Cancellations](sales-how-process-sales-returns-cancellations.md).
+Více informací viz [Provádění vrácení nebo zrušení prodeje](sales-how-process-sales-returns-cancellations.md).

 The difference between canceling or correcting a posted sales invoice that has not been paid or shipped is described in the following table.